nemocrys/vertical-gradient-freeze/README.md

 docker run -it --rm -v $PWD:/home/workdir -e LOCAL_UID=$(id -u $USER) -e LOCAL_GID=$(id -g $USER) nemocrys/opencgs:v0.3.8 bash
 ```

 This will open a docker container in interactive mode and map your working directory into the container.
 All required software to execute the simulation is provided in the container.
-Visualization is not possible.
+Visualization in the Docker container is not possible.

 ### Own Python installation